5217232/Resilient-Leader-Follower-CBF-QP/README.md

 # Resilient-Leader-Follower-CBF-QP-Controller

 This repository contains the implementation of Strong $r$-robustness maintenance CBF-QP Controller.
 This guarantees the multi-robot network to maintain the sufficient number of connections among robots such a way that the robots can perform leader-follower consensus despite the presence of misbehaving agents.
+Contrary to the previous works that either maintain graph topogies with known robustness or control indirect measures to control robustness, our CBF directly addresses robustness.
 The algorithm also includes inter-agent and obstacle collision avoidances HOCBFs.
 For more information, see our paper.

 # Dependencies